 In relation to the financial reporting review and approval process, a phased certification process is developed on the effectiveness of internal control model over financial reporting.
-The CEOs and CFOs in the business units and companies that are considered significant, confirm in writing the effectiveness of defined controls for their critical processes as well as their financial information reliability.
+The CEOs and General Managers in the business units and companies that are considered significant, confirm, at the year end, in writing the effectiveness of defined controls for their critical processes as well as their financial information reliability.
 Also, in relation to this process, as mentioned above, there are procedures for the financial information disclosed to the stock markets review and approval by the governing bodies.